Goodbye 2010s | My 2019 San Francisco Trip, and Why It’s Okay to be a Tourist

 This is it, the final trip I’ll be talking about on my 2010s travel retrospective.
 In 2019 I didn’t do a ton of travelling, but I went to three places.
-The only new to me destination though was San Francisco.
+The only new to me destination this year was San Francisco.

-This was a trip that I took with two of the three friends who’d come with me to New York City back in 2014.
-And it wasn’t a trip I necessarily expected to take.
+This was a trip I took with two of the three friends who’d come with me to New York City back in 2014.
+It wasn’t a trip I necessarily expected to take.
 My one friend messaged me on New Year’s Day 2019 and asked, “wanna go to San Francisco?”
 I looked at the airfare, saw I could afford it and booked a ticket right away.

 There are some places I visit where I just kind of wander around and do whatever, and then there are other places I visit where I want to hit the tourist spots.
-And this isn’t a post about traveller vs tourist (the entire dichotomy of that debate is based on a false premise that the two things are different and that you have to choose one, which isn’t true).
+This isn’t a post about traveller vs tourist.
+The entire dichotomy of that debate is based on a false premise that the two things are different and that you have to choose one, which isn’t true.
 Anyway, when it came to San Francisco my friends and I wanted to do a lot of the “tourist” things.

 I realize that the above paragraph is just a boring dear diary list (you know, dear diary today I did this then I did this and then this, etc) of my time in San Francisco.
-But I’m pointing all this out because if I’d gone to San Francisco myself I probably wouldn’t have done all this stuff.
-I tend to just kind of go about when I travel solo.
-This can be great and lead to discovery things I never knew about, but it’s often stemmed from this subconscious/internal monologue of me going “okay you’re broke, you can’t afford to do all the stuff you really want to do, so just wander about this park because it’s free.”
+I’m pointing all this out because if I’d gone to San Francisco myself I probably wouldn’t have done all this stuff.
+I tend to just wander about when I travel solo.
+This can be great and lead to discovering things I didn’t know about.
+Often though it’s stemmed from my internal monologue going, “okay you need to watch your money, you can’t afford to do all the stuff you really want to do, so just take a walk in this park because it’s free.”